 The Dragon boats, often painted elaborately, look like long canoes which vary in size and can accommodate 20 – 80 people.
 The team members sit facing forward and, unlike in other boat racing crafts, the oars are not rigged to the craft.
 The boat crews paddle to the beat of a drummer who sits in the boat.
 Race categories are divided up into small boats, standard boats, open events, women’s events, and mixed categories.

-Where to watch the Dragon Boat Races in Hong Kong
+Where to watch Dragon Boat Races in Hong Kong

-• The Stanley International Dragon Boat Championships will take place on 22 June 2023.
-They will take place on the main beach (8am – 5pm) and will feature over 168 teams with more than 5,000 paddlers.
+Over 150 teams with more than 5,000 paddlers will participate in the Sun Life Stanley Dragon Boat Championships.
 In addition to the races will be fun games and activities for young and old, including face painting.
-For information visit The Stanley Dragon Boat Association
+For information visit The Stanley Dragon Boat Association.

 All images courtesy of Shutterstock